 What is water flossing?

 Traditional string floss is very good at removing plaque from between your teeth, but it's a pain to use.
-This means that very few people actually floss correctly – either because they don't know how, they can't be bothered, or it makes their gums bleed.
+This means that very few people actually floss correctly – either because they don't know how, they can't be bothered, or flossing makes their gums bleed.

 Along come water flossers (oral irrigators), which use a powerful jet of water to help dislodge plaque and food particles from hard-to-reach places between the teeth.
 Most people find these quicker and more convenient to use than string floss or interdental brushes.